Gamify-IT/docs/dev-manuals/services/overworld/add-keybindings.md

 ## Overview

-Each player has their own prefered binding of available actions to keys on the keyboard.
-Therefor, we support persistent, player specific keybindings across all courses.
+Each player has their preferences regarding keyboard shortcuts.
+Therefore, we support persistent, player specific keybindings across all courses.
 That means that a player has to configure his bindings only once and can then use them in all his courses.

 ## How to add a keybinding